sherifabdlnaby/kubephp/README.md

 The Image utilizes docker's multistage builds to create multiple targets optimized for **production** and **development**.

-You should copy this repository`Dockerfile`, `.docker` Directory, `Makefile`, and `.dockerignore` to your Symfony application repository and configure it to your needs.
+You should copy this repository`Dockerfile`, `docker` Directory, `Makefile`, and `.dockerignore` to your Symfony application repository and configure it to your needs.

 ### Main Points 📜